 Steel beams and columns shall be protected as required for 1-hour protection.
 Where ceiling forms the protective membrane for fire-resistive assemblies (occupancy separations and rated roof/ceiling or floor/ceiling assemblies), the construction (floor joists) and their supporting horizontal structural members (beams) need not be individually fire protected except where such members support directly applied loads from more than one floor or roof.
 The required fire resistance shall not be less than that required for individual protection of members.
 (704.3)

-All plumbing penetrations walls which require protected openings (Fire walls, Fire barriers, Fire partitions) are required to be galvanized or cast iron piping
+All plumbing penetrations through walls which require protected openings (Fire walls, Fire barriers, Fire partitions) are required to be galvanized or cast iron piping

 S2 Occupancy, type I construction garage requires ( ) hour separation (minimum floor assembly for S2 occupancy) from ( ) occupancy, but not less than required per T508.4.
 Show details (509.4, 508.3.3, T508.4).
 A ______ rated self-closing door between the garage and _________.
 (406.3.4)